greenreach2024/Realestate-Reach/docs/buyer-registry-ux-engineering-spec.md

 | Buyer | Unlimited wishlists, analytics, respond to inbound messages | Paid upgrades not required |

 Terminology: always refer to public artefacts as **Buyer Wishlists** and private artefacts as **Home Profiles**.
 Avoid "listing" when describing seller experiences.

+### Notes on positioning (copy & compliance)
+- Buyer surfaces consistently refer to the experience as managing a **Wishlist**—never "search".
+- Seller experiences present properties as **Home Profiles**—never "listings".
+- Maintain **price expectation** as the naming for seller pricing.
+It is a gating criterion in match scoring.
+- All outreach remains in-app with anonymised identities.
+No PII is shown by default in any workflow.

 ## 2. Web Application Screens
 ### 2.1 Buyer Experience (mirrors MLS listing browsing)